Getting to Maker Faire

 For fares see http://www.samtrans.com/fares/farechart.html

 The Samtrans ECR bus is the lowest cost and most convenient way to the faire.
 And it drops you within three blocks walking distance of the west gate.
-Catch an ECR bus from anywhere on El Camino Real, including all the BART stops in San Mateo, to the 25th Ave stop in San Mateo.
-Walk east on 25th for two block.
+Catch an ECR bus from anywhere on El Camino Real to the 25th Ave stop in San Mateo.
+Walk east on 25th for two blocks.
 For the ECR route and schedule time see SamTrans ECR Route and Schedule.

 To get to the ECR bus, or any public transit, from a transit hostile location, see our note on ridesharing below.
 Or try the park and ride lots near El Camino Real.